acubeLab/PPC_utils4BigData/README.md

 ```
 decompresses the entire 25GiB Python dataset into the `./tmp/blobs` directory.

-Once you decompressed an archive you are ready to [quick start](#quick-start).
+Once you have decompressed an archive, you are ready to [quick start](#quick-start).

 ## Decompress from list

-If you have just the list of SWH blobs, you can dowload all of them from the [official Software Heritage Bucket](https://registry.opendata.aws/software-heritage/) using the script `download_from_list.py`.
+If you have just the list of SWH blobs, you can download all of them from the [official Software Heritage Bucket](https://registry.opendata.aws/software-heritage/) using the script `download_from_list.py`.
 You just need to intall boto3 and smar_open (`pip install boto3 smart_open`).s

 ## 🧪 Quick start: